thewebera/realsense-ocf-demos/README.md

 ## Functionality
 The following demos are provided in this release.
  - **Control light by distance**(demo1): This sample app illustrates the use of libRealsense, libPT, and the Linux SDK Framework to use the ZR300 camera's depth and color sensors to detect people in the scene.
 Detected person in the scene will be displayed with the distance information on screen.
 Meanwhile, the led lights will be on and off according to the person's position changing.
  - **Control light/buzzer by person recognition**(demo2)：This sample app illustrates how to register new users to the database, uploade the database to identify them when they appear in the scene.
-Recognized person in the scene will light a green led, otherwise light a red one.
+Recognized person in the scene will light a green led, otherwise light a red one and open buzzer.

 ## Get Start